Tapad/sbt-docker-compose/README.md

 Once the container is started you can to attach to it remotely.
 The instance connection table will mark 'YES' in the 'IsDebug' column for any exposed ports that can be attached to with the debugger.
 See the [basic] (examples/basic-with-tests/docker/docker-compose.yml) example for a project configured with debugging enabled.

+See the test case execution section above for information on how to attach a debugger to running test cases.

 Examples
 --------